Bloom’s Digital Taxonomy Verbs For 21st Century Students

 In one model is a framework that not only lays out for teachers the kinds of thinking that we, as humans, tend towards, but also provides a kind of hierarchy that etches out the possible progression of that thinking.
 If we can remember, we can begin to understand.
 Understanding allows us to apply what we know, which enables us to make judgments on the utility of that knowledge, and even our own mastery of it.

-Global Digital Citizen Foundation created the following graphic that helpfully combines both Bloom’s Taxonomy (which, the graphic explains, was created by Andrew Churches) with power verbs useful for lesson planning, assessment design, and the general planning of learning experiences that are based on thinking and complexity.
+Global Digital Citizen Foundation created the following graphic, which helpfully combines Bloom’s Taxonomy (which, the graphic explains, was created by Andrew Churches) with power verbs useful for lesson planning, assessment design, and the general planning of learning experiences based on thinking and complexity.

 We’ve previously shared a post on evaluating digital tasks using Bloom’s taxonomy, as well as an almost overwhelming list of Bloom’s power verbs as well.
-This graphic doesn’t add much to these posts but it does capture both in one wonderful image.
+This graphic doesn’t add much to these posts but captures both in one wonderful image.

 image